arvvoid/a500kybhid/README.md

 ## TODO

-- [ ] Implement a processing queue for managing keypresses efficiently.
 - [ ] Add an optional Piezo Buzzer to the Leonardo for audio feedback, providing better user experience during macro recording.
 - [ ] Multiple layouts.
 - [ ] Remap any key on the fly